zumikiti/in-60-seconds/README.md

 As a *GitHub* user you are probably familiar with the **README.md** convention.
-A convention that automatically turns any **README.md** file found within a *GitHub* repository into nicely rendered project documentation.
+A convention that automatically turns any **README.md** file found within a *GitHub* repository into nicely rendered project documentation on *github.com*.

 GitPitch introduces a brand new convention for all *GitHub* users, the **PITCHME.md** convention.